Den4ik92/ng2-smart-table/README.md

 Yes!
 Visit [our homepage](http://akveo.com/) or simply leave us a note to [contact@akveo.com](mailto:contact@akveo.com).
 We will be happy to work with you!

 ## Features
-* Local data source (Server/API DataSource is on its way)
+* Local data source (Server/API LocalDataSource is on its way)
 * Filtering
 * Sorting
 * Pagination